BleezDEV/Tank-Assault-Arcade-Game/README.md

 -You are a tank deployed on an alien-infested planet.
 Defend the planet from the enemy aliens.

 -Space to shoot cannon, A and D to rotate the cannon left and right.

+-I am yet to add object oriented programming to this project